tinyheero/tinyheero.github.io/_drafts/mathjax-jekyll.md

 Doing this makes it so that the markdown parser doesn't try to parse these display equations before MathJax.

-# Step 3: Using Jquery for Inline Equations
+# Step 3: Using "jQuery" for Inline Equations

 Inline equations are bit trickier to get working.
 In rmarkdown, you would write an inline equation like this: